How to find public lands with map software/apps

 Recently, a GaiaGPS made some significant upgrades to their primary map layer, called “Gaia Topo”.
 (One great thing about this layer, it's free, both on the desktop and on your phone.)
 One of these improvements is showing public lands right on the map.
 Here's an example around Mt Rainier.
 (Please ignore the waypoints and climbing routes on the map.)

-The subtle shading on this map shows different types of public lands.
-Along the main road Hwy 706 coming into the park, you pass through State Forest lands shown and light purple.
-South of the park is light green, which is National Forest.
-Slightly darker green is a designated wilderness area.
-And finally the light brownish orange is the National Park itself.
+Finally, the light brownish orange is the National Park itself.
 Note, there is no dispersed camping allowed in national parks, but the State Forest and US Forest land should be fair game.
-Note there are lots of roads in both these areas you just need to zoom in more on the map to see them.
+Note there are lots of roads in both these areas; you need to zoom in more on the map to see them.

-Phone apps - FreeRoam
+Phone apps - Onx Backcountry